-This article serves as a primer on sales engagement and a guide to the best sales engagement platforms.I've learned the importance of #SalesEngagement platforms for the #sales process.
+This article serves as a primer on sales engagement and a guide to the best sales engagement platforms to use.I've learned the importance of #SalesEngagement platforms for the #sales process.
 Thanks for this fantastic article!
 These tools are giving me great analytics and tracking results to improve my engagement.
 Click To Tweet

 What is Sales Engagement?